heikkilamarko/golang-api/README.md

 Creating the folder outside of the repository prevents config being pushed into the repo accidentally.

-### Create Dotenv Files
+### Create Files

-Create the following dotenv files into the folder created in the previous step.
+Create the following files into the folder created in the previous step.

 ```bash
 # api.env